UMAprotocol/protocol/Architecture.md

 ## VotingToken

-The VotingToken is a simple ERC20 contract that represents a voter's stake in the UMA DVM.
+The VotingToken is a simple ERC20 contract whose ownership allows a voter to respond to price requests.

 ## Voting

 The DVM is powered by voters.
 Each price request from a financial contract must be voted on.
 The relative weighting of votes is determined by how many VoteTokens each participant holds.

+The Voting contract maintains a whitelist of identifiers (price feeds) that financial contracts can request prices for.
+This list is currently controlled by the contract admin, but will eventually be voter-controlled.

 After a request is received, a voting period begins.
 Voters follow a typical commit-reveal cycle to provide their votes to the Voting contract.